perriera/for_interfaces/cpp/README.md

 		ssh_cmd="ssh $(basename $PWD)@${output[0]}"
 		echo $ssh_cmd

-	Something like this should display:
+	Something like this would display: `ssh dev@192.168.0.1`

-		ssh dev@192.168.0.1

  - [ ] Assuming that was successful, install CMake (on the new Linux box)